 PhD Nurse vs. Regular Nurse: What’s the Difference?

 A PhD nurse is an expert in all things nursing.
-They have spent years researching and learning all the different aspects.
+They have spent years pursuing either on-campus or online nursing degrees and researching and learning all the different aspects.
 A regular nurse is one who works in the hospitals or healthcare settings and fulfils all the regular nursing duties alongside other medical staff.
 A PhD nurse differs from a DNP nurse though both routes are doctorate level qualifications.
 A PhD nurse is more of a research-based program as opposed to the DNP which has a practical focus.

 What is the GRE?